 This is essentially an expansion of the point earlier about buying your way onto blogs, but it's such an important one I felt I really needed to double down on it.

-The playlisters who say they'll add your song, regardless of how shit it is, for a nominal fee, are bad curators.
+The playlisters who say they'll add your song (regardless of how bad it is) for a nominal fee are bad curators.
 Full stop (or period, for my American reader).
-If you strolled into a museum and said to the curator, 'hey, will you display this antique dog turd I just sourced from the pavement outside?', and the curator replied with 'sure, just give me £20 and we'll get it in that empty display case there', you'd instantly call into question the reputation of the museum (unless it was a dog turd museum of course).
+If you strolled into a museum and said to the curator, 'hey, will you display this antique plastic bag I just sourced from the pavement outside?', and the curator replied with 'sure, just give me £20 and we'll get it in that empty display case there', you'd instantly call into question the reputation of the museum (unless it was a plastic bag museum of course).
 Just like payola in the radio days, money doesn't equal quality, and any 'talent curator' willing to accept what is essentially a thinly veiled bribe to feature you on their platform, quite simply doesn't have a platform worth being featured on.